Good Areas

 Pick a secondary road off a local mountain highway.
 Pulling off the main drag just a quarter of a mile will help cut down on car headlights and the noise from passing traffic.
 Pick a level spot to park on the side, preferable in a wide section of the road.
 Next to a meadow or clearing is your best bet.

-And some additional comfort items: music, picnic food & beverages, sleeping bags, blankets, chairs.
+Or plan a campout and really relax.
+Additional comfort items: music, picnic food & beverages, sleeping bags, blankets, chairs.
 Hell, may as well throw in that large inflatable air bed mattress and a good tarp for underneath.
 Luxury star watching!